Increase 53 By 8 Percent

 Comparing the Methods

 Both methods yield the same result.
 The direct calculation method is more intuitive for simple problems, while the multiplier method is generally faster and more efficient, especially when dealing with multiple percentage increases or more complex scenarios.
-The multiplier method is also less prone to rounding errors in more intricate calculations.
+The multiplier method is also less prone to rounding errors in more layered calculations.

 Practical Applications of Percentage Increase Calculations